What is Farm To School?

 - Encourage children to develop healthy eating habits and provide them with hands-on learning activities.

-The Farm to School Program is coordinated by the Iowa Department of Agriculture and Land Stewardship (IDALS) in partnership with the Iowa Department of Education and a seven-member Farm to School Council.
+The Farm to School Program is coordinated by the Iowa Department of Agriculture and Land Stewardship in partnership with the Iowa Department of Education.

-Iowa’s Farm to School mission is to encourage and promote the purchase of locally produced food in our schools, strengthen the farm economy and offer educational opportunities to improve child nutrition and health.
+Iowa’s Farm to School mission is to encourage and promote the purchase of locally produced food in our schools and early care centers, strengthen the farm economy and offer educational opportunities to improve child nutrition and health.

 Farm to school programs feature school purchases of food (commonly fresh fruits and vegetables) from local farmers.
 Nutrition lessons can be coordinated with the fresh produce being served for lunch.
 Programs can also include Ag-in-the-Classroom curriculum, school gardens, food tastings and cooking classes, and farm visits, all of which get kids excited about healthy food.

 Locally grown usually means grown nearby and includes anything grown in Iowa.

 Locally grown food can be offered as part of a hot lunch, breakfast, as snacks or, as in some schools, offered on a salad bar.